wontonst/php-quotemedia-api/README.md

 All functions should be documented in doxygen/javadoc style.
 The current code the code is in doxygen/javadoc style so you can generate it yourself for reference.

 Before any pull request can be submitted, be sure to run the unit tests.
 You can use the run_tests.sh script if you don't know phpunit.
 Don't forget to add your webmaster ID to testsautoload.php before running the test or it will give you a syntax error.
+Also note that some tests validates data that is only available during the weekday, so be weary of running tests over the weekend...